Narrative

 Personal Reflection

-- Where in my life am I trying to handle struggles on my own instead of trusting that God sets His people apart for protection and purpose?
+• Where in my life am I trying to handle chaos on my own instead of trusting God’s protection?

 A Challenge For You